labmurugan/labmurugan.github.io/README.md

    - 'All publications' link in every header goes to Google Scholar, sorted by date

 2. **Publication Descriptions** (`pages/pub_descriptions.html`):
-   - Automatically loads data from `data/publication_descriptions.csv`
+   - Automatically loads data from the "publication_descriptions" sheet in `data/website_data.xlsx`
-   - To update, edit the CSV file with these columns:
+   - To update, edit the Excel sheet with these columns:
      - `title`: Publication title
      - `authors`: Author names
      - `journal`: Journal/conference name